mackness/uri_parse/README.md

     * `return` full URI

 - appendpath([value:string, value:string]:list)
-    * `description` Tf path exists this method will append to it, if it does not exist this method will set it.
+    * `description` If path exists this method will append to it, if it does not exist this method will set it.
     * `arguments` takes 1 list argrument
     * `return` full URI